 DIMD was implemented on top of VTM-2.0.1.
 The experiments were conducted under the common test conditions [3].
 Table 2 shows the experimental results based on the proposed method in an AI configuration.
 We can see that the proposed method brings 0.3% bitrate reduction for limited additional decoding complexity (2%).
 Encoding complexity has increased by 27% on average because of the systematic computation of a new RDO cost for DIMD.

-However, some encoder shortcuts can be implemented to appropriately avoid testing DIMD.
-For instance, in inter configurations, if the inter cost is “much” smaller (to be defined) than the classical intra one, the DIMD test can be omitted.
+Table 3, 4, and 5 show some interesting additional results.
+Table 3 shows partial results of the proposed method where DIMD is only applied for blocks with a number of samples less than or equal to 128.
+This also means that for bigger blocks coded in classical intra, a DIMD flag is not coded.
+Results show an overall conservation of the coding gains (0.3% on average) for a significant encoder complexity reduction of 17% compared to the original method where DIMD is applied for all blocks.
+In other words, this restriction brings the total additional encoding complexity of the proposed method to 10% compared to the VTM-2.0.1 reference.

-Table 3 and 4 show some interesting additional results.
-Table 3 shows the results of DIMD with only 67 prediction modes.
+Table 4 shows the results of DIMD with only 67 prediction modes.
 We can conclude that on average, increasing the prediction precision for DIMD brings an additional 0.06% gain, for practically the same additional decoding complexity.

-Table 4 shows the results of DIMD without disabling the gradient analysis on the top part of the template for blocks located at the top of CTUs.
+Table 5 shows the results of DIMD without disabling the gradient analysis on the top part of the template for blocks located at the top of CTUs.
 Average results are a bit better (0.31% gain instead of 0.28%), however, an additional line buffer is required.
 Considering the limited additional gains (0.03%), alleviating the line buffer requirements as done in the original method seems like a more logical choice.

 Conclusion